A uniquely Alaskan experience with exclusive intimate access to eagles and raptors, and a rainforest walk.

 Here’s how your tour in the rainforest will fly.

 You’ll begin with a scenic coastal drive from Ketchikan that takes you to Alaska Rainforest Sanctuary, a private 40-acre reserve located in scenic Herring Cove.
 You’ll be greeted by a naturalist guide who will lead you on an informative half-mile nature walk surrounded by towering spruce, hemlock and cedar trees.
-During the spawning season, bears and seals feed on salmon in Eagle Creek and Bald Eagles and other birds wait for scraps in the estuary.
+During the spawning season, bears and seals feed on salmon in Herring Creek and Bald Eagles and other birds wait for scraps in the estuary.
 Seasonal ecosystem changes resulting in varying levels of wildlife activity.

 Your walk leads into the 1,500 square foot flight auditorium and the highlight of your visit to the Alaska Rainforest Sanctuary.
 During a 30-minute, fully-narrated presentation, a handler from the Alaska Raptor Center will describe the unique physical and behavioral adaptations of the birds while showcasing their natural behaviors.
 The exhibit is designed so you’ll be able to see these birds flying very close by, and the grand finale will take your breath away, as a Bald Eagle is presented.
 Thanks to tireless recovery efforts by organizations like the Alaska Raptor Center, this regal bird is no longer endangered.
 Your tour also includes access to the custom-built raptor courtyard where you’ll have time to ask the handler more questions and photograph these amazing birds of prey close up.